 Artificial Intelligence for Network Operations (AIopss) is expanding into AI networking, focusing on ongoing “day 2” network administration, maintenance, and optimization.
 Networking infrastructure and AI are combined to automate and optimize IT operations.

-AIOps is more broadly focused on the information and operations (I&O) infrastructure level, while AI networking is specific to the networking domain (data center switching, wired, wireless, LAN, WAN, SD-WAN, multicloud).
+AIOps is more broadly focused on the information and operations (I&O) infrastructure level.
+At the same time, AI networking is specific to the networking domain (data center switching, wired, wireless, LAN, WAN, SD-WAN, multicloud).

 Though the concept has previously existed under several titles that effectively related to the same job, Gartner coined the phrase in 2023.
 It has been referred to by vendors as intent-based networking, autonomous networks, self-driving networks, and self-healing networks.